Leaf PressShips today if ordered by 4pm MST.

 A Lifelong Hobby.
-Our Flower and Leaf Press Kit consists of a beautifully designed and crafted cherry and maple hand press, 50 sheets of blotting paper, 10 acrylic display frames and a self addressed stamped envelope.
-We also sell the Press (with 50 sheets of blotting paper) separately.
+Our Leaf Press consists of a beautifully designed and crafted cherry and maple hand press and 50 sheets of blotting paper.
+The kit option includes five magnetic, acrylic display frames also.

 The Press.
 Our leaf press is made of the finest American hardwoods available and is designed to last a lifetime.
 The sides are made of cherry; the dowel, screw and knob portions are made of maple.
 Plus, we use contrasting walnut plugs to hide our screws.
 It measures 8 1/2" tall and 9 3/4" wide and is finished with Danish oil.
 The press includes 50 sheets of 5" x 8" acid-free, absorbent blotting paper that may be used repeatedly.